Se habla español

 • The first numerical trio reflects the tire’s cross-sectional width in millimeters, indicating the broadest segment of the tire’s side without any lettering or designs (“nominal section width”).

 • After the slash that serves as a divider is a numeric value that can be two or three digits long and depicts the tire’s profile.
 This figure shows the sidewall height as a percentage of the tire’s width.
-Typically, the default aspect ratio is 82% when this number is missing.
+When this number is missing, the default aspect ratio is typically 82%.
 If this number exceeds 200, it tells you the tire’s diameter in millimeters instead of the aspect ratio.

 • An additional letter might follow, signifying the tire’s internal construction.
 With ‘R’ for Radial construction being the current standard, it’s worth noting that the cord plies in this structure are arranged at 90 degrees to the direction of movement.
 Other possible designations are ‘D’ for Diagonal construction and ‘B’ for Bias Belted, with the default being Diagonal construction if no letter is displayed.

-• Concluding the sequence is a numeric representation of the wheel diameter, measured in inches.
-Certain instances may provide this measurement to the nearest half-inch, and less commonly, in a three-digit form, representing the diameter in millimeters.
+• The sequence concludes with a numeric representation of the wheel diameter, measured in inches.
+Certain instances may provide this measurement to the nearest half-inch and, less commonly, in a three-digit form representing the diameter in millimeters.

 With the tire code thoroughly deciphered, you possess the expertise to select tires with informed precision.
 In addition to this guide, you may find our fuel cost calculator beneficial, as the wheel offset tool aids in tire sizing.